neonaan/Cookie-Clicker/README.md

 *User Stories*:
 - As a user, I want to be able to increase the amount of cookies I have by pressing a certain key on the keyboard.
+(This will later change when gui is implemneted later on)
 - As a user, I want to be able to see a counter that keeps track of how many cookies I have.
-- As a user, I want to be able to add an arbitrary amount of milestones or goals for myself.
+- As a user, I want to be able to add an arbitrary amount of milestones for myself.
 The milestones will be in the form of reaching a certain amount of cookies.
 - As a user, I want to be able to check if the milestones I have set have been reached.